cpetersen/parsekit/CONTRIBUTING.md

-# Contributing to ParserCore Ruby
+# Contributing to ParseKit Ruby

-First off, thank you for considering contributing to ParserCore Ruby!
-It's people like you that make ParserCore Ruby such a great tool.
+First off, thank you for considering contributing to ParseKit Ruby!
+It's people like you that make ParseKit Ruby such a great tool.

 ## Code of Conduct